The Great Wilderness: Biography

 The initial lineup was formed in 2009 when Paola Rogue (vox, guitar) and Andrea San Gil (drums) decided to carry on after the split of their previous act, Lolita Piñata.
 They were soon joined by Monserrat Vargas (bass), who had played with Paola in previous projects years back.

-After spending the first part of the year practicing and crafting songs, they started playing in several local venues such as El Cuartel, Latino Rock and El CENAC, amongst others.
+After spending the first part of the year practicing and crafting songs, they started playing in several local venues such as El Cuartel, Latino Rock and El CENAC.

 The group was joined by Jimena Torres as a second guitar in 2010.
-With their lineup finally complete, they set on to record and release their first EP titled Afterimages of Glowing Visions, a semi-conceptual work based on a post-apocalyptic dream that leads to the discovering of one's inner world.
+They released their first EP titled Afterimages of Glowing Visions, a semi-conceptual work based on a post-apocalyptic dream that leads to the discovering of one's inner world.

 In November 2010, they revealed their second EP, Tiny Monsters, to the public.
 It is a 6-song album focused on topics such as claustrophobia, determinism and obsessiveness.
 After this release, the band has been featured in publications like The NME Magazine, Noiseloop and Cuchara Sonica, where it was chosen as the best new underground band of 2010.

 The band released a double single on April 15.
 The song is called “Dark Horse” (parts 1 and 2) and it was also accompanied by a live video recorded by the production company Sürrealista at a show that took place in El Lobo Estepario.
 The single was available for download at their Bandcamp page.

 In September 2011 they embarked on their first European tour, which took them to countries such as France, Germany and the UK.
 During this tour they played along bands like Ghxst (USA), Portugal.
 The Man (USA) and La Pegatina (Spain), among others.

 Soon alter returning to Costa Rica, they participated in the compilation Sí San José, a project conceived by the North American producer Vito Petruzzelli (in collaboration with Daniel Ortuño and Adrian Poveda) which featured 9 bands of the Costa Rican indie scene.
 The compilation received acclaim both nationally and internationally.
 After completing the recording process for this project, Andrea San Gil left the band and was replaced by Alexandro Baviera, known for his work with bands like A Cry for Marie and Alphabetics.